mceq-project/MCEq/README.rst

 Installation
 ------------
 The installation simplest method relies on the Python package manager `Anaconda/Miniconda <https://store.continuum.io/cshop/anaconda/>`_ by `Continuum Analytics <http://www.continuum.io>`_.
 It doesn't just improve your life, but also provides most of the scientific computing packages by default.
 It will not spoil your system Python paths and will install itself into a specified directory.
 The only action which is needed for activation, is to add this directory to your system `$PATH` variable.
-To uninstall just delete this directory.
+To un-install just delete this directory.

 #.
-Download one of the installers for your system architecure from here:
+Download one of the installers for your system architecture from here:

 	* `Anaconda <http://continuum.io/downloads>`_ - larger download, already containing most of the scientific packages and the package manager `conda` itself
 	* `Miniconda <http://conda.pydata.org/miniconda.html>`_ - minimal download, which contains the minimum requirements for the package manager `conda`.